An entropy penalized approach for stochastic control problems. Complete version

-The interest of the regularized Problem \eqref{eq:regularizedProblemIntro} with respect to the original Problem \eqref{eq:controlProblemIntro} is that the minimization of the functional $\shj_\epsilon$ with respect to one variable $\Q$ or $\P$ (the other variable being fixed) can be provided explicitly, see Section \ref{sec:pointwiseMinimization} (for the minimization with respect to $\P$) and Section \ref{sec:markovDrift} (for the minimization with respect to $\Q$).
-Indeed, on the one hand, the resolution with respect to $\Q$ is a well-known problem in the area of large deviations, see \cite{DupuisEllisLargeDeviations}.
-It gives rise to a variational representation formulas relating log-Laplace transform of the costs and relative entropy which is linked to a specific case of stochastic optimal control for which it is possible to linearize the HJB equation by an exponential transform, see \cite{FlemingExpoTrans, FlemingPathIntegral}.
-This type of problem is known as path integral control and has been extensively studied with many applications, see \cite{PathIntegralControl, RobotPathIntegral, ControlFlexibility}.
-On the other hand, the minimization with respect to $\P$ can be reduced to pointwise minimization.
-Indeed $u^\P$ can be expressed as a function $(t, x) \mapsto u^\P(t, x)$ such that for all $(t, x) \in [0, T] \times \R^d$, $u^\P(t, x)$ is independently obtained as the minimum of a strictly convex function.
-Concerning the convergence of the algorithm we insist again on the fact that $\shj_\epsilon $ is not jointly convex with respect to $(\Q, \P)$, so, in Section \ref{sec:algo} we rely on geometric arguments developed in \cite{CsiszarAlternating} to prove that the iterated values of the algorithm converge to the minimum value $\shj^*$.
-In Section \ref{sec:example}, we show the relevance of this algorithm compared with classical Monte Carlo based regression techniques by considering an application dedicated to the control of thermostatic loads in power systems.
+{\it Main contributions.} In Theorem \ref{th:existenceSolutionRegProb} one shows that the infimum in \eqref{eq:penalizedProblemIntro} is indeed a minimum $\shj_\epsilon^*=\shj_\epsilon (\Q^*_\epsilon,\P^*_\epsilon)$, attained on some admissible couple of probability measures $(\P^*_\epsilon, \Q^*_\epsilon)\in \mathcal{A}$.
+Given one solution $(\P^*_\epsilon, \Q^*_\epsilon)$ of Problem \eqref{eq:penalizedProblemIntro}, Proposition \ref{prop:approximateControl} shows that $\P_\epsilon^*$ is an approximate solution of Problem \eqref{eq:controlProblemIntro}, in the sense that the infimum $J^*$ can indeed be approached by $J(\P^*_\epsilon)$ where $\P^*_\epsilon \in \Pma_\U$ when $\epsilon \rightarrow 0$, and more precisely $J(\P^*_\epsilon) - J^* = O(\epsilon)$.
+The interest of the penalized Problem \eqref{eq:penalizedProblemIntro}, with respect to the original Problem \eqref{eq:controlProblemIntro}, is that the minimization of the functional $\shj_\epsilon$, with respect to one variable $\Q$ or $\P$ (the other variable being fixed), can be provided quasi-explicitly.
+This is the object of Section \ref{sec:subProblems}.
+Indeed, Proposition \ref{prop:pointwiseMinimization} states that the minimization with respect to $\P$ can be reduced to a pointwise minimization, provided that $\Q$ has a Markovian decomposition.
+In this situation, there exists a function $(t, x) \mapsto u(t, x) \in \U$, such that, for all $(t, x) \in [0, T] \times \R^d$, $u(t, x)$ is independently obtained as the minimum of a strictly convex function and such that the infimum of the minimization $\underset{\P \in \shp_\U}{\inf}{\shj_\epsilon(\Q, \P)}$ is attained by the unique probability measure $\P \in \shp_\U$ verifying $\nu_t^\P = u(t, X_t)$.
+Concerning the minimization with respect to $\Q$, Proposition \ref{prop:markovianDrift} characterizes the explicit solution of the subproblem.
+In fact, this is a well-known problem in the area of large deviations, see \cite{DupuisEllisLargeDeviations}.
+It gives rise to a variational representation formula relating log-Laplace transform of the costs and relative entropy, which is linked to a specific case of stochastic optimal control, for which it is possible to linearize the HJB equation by an exponential transform, see \cite{FlemingExpoTrans, FlemingPathIntegral}.
+This type of problem is known as {\it path integral control} and it has been extensively studied with many applications, see \cite{ControlFlexibility,PathIntegralControl, RobotPathIntegral}.